IvanKuchin/ftd-acl-optimizer/README.md

 ### App optimization

-Due to port optimizations are done automatically, app only optimizes Adjacent/Overlap/Shadow subnets inside every Rule.
+Due to port optimizations are done automatically, app only optimizes Adjacent/Overlap/Shadow subnets inside rules (not across the whole access policy).
 IMPORTANT: Optimizations across rules are outside of the project scope.

-Assume there is a RULE my_app
+Example: RULE my_app
 - Source subnets
   - 192.168.168.0/25
   - 192.168.168.128/25